anquanscan/sec-tools/README.md

 [infosec-events](https://github.com/xsa/infosec-events): List of past and future infosec related events.
 [lolinck-api](https://github.com/TeamLoick/lolinck-api): [ Non-Functional Version ] Lolinck is an open source API that use machine learning to detect if a website is safe or not.
 It can detect NSFW, phishing, malware, ip logging and more.
 [X-Marshal](https://github.com/XTeam-Wing/X-Marshal): Golang-分布式资产探测&漏洞扫描&信息收集
 [awesome-physec](https://github.com/rustrose/awesome-physec): Repository containing useful links for all things Physical Security.
 Please contribute!
+[Windows-DLL-Injector](https://github.com/Zhuagenborn/Windows-DLL-Injector): 💉 A Windows dynamic-link library injection tool written in C++20.
+It can inject a dynamic-link library into a running process by its window title or create a new process with an injection.